-I love all kinds of dips and spreads.
-Most of my recipes are old-fashioned favorites that I updated and changed to suit my tastes.
+We love all kinds of dips and spreads, creating many recipes that are twists on old-fashioned favorites that we updated and changed to suit our tastes.
 This recipe, on the other hand, is a classic.

-I fiddled with the recipe, as is my wont, and this is the result.
-Since I don't fish, I had to rely on salmon filets from the store, cooked gently in butter.
+We fiddled with the recipe and this is the result.
+You can use fresh fish, however, we relied on salmon filets from the store, cooked gently in butter.
 The combination of cream cheese, salmon, mustard, and horseradish is delicious.
 You can use leftover cooked salmon in this recipe, or cook the salmon yourself as directed.
 This is also a great way to use smoked salmon, whether it's cold- or hot-smoked.
 Just use about 1/2 pound of salmon in the recipe.

-I love appetizer recipes like this that can be made ahead of time.
+We love appetizer recipes like this that can be made ahead of time.
 This recipe can be easily doubled too.
-It will keep in the fridge for 2 to 3 days, if it lasts that long!
+It will keep in the fridge for 2 to 3 days if it lasts that long!

 Enjoy every bite of this simple and flavorful recipe.

-Heat the butter in a medium saucepan over medium heat.
+- Heat the butter in a medium saucepan over medium heat.
 Add the salmon fillet and reduce the heat to low.
-Cook, turning once, until the salmon is just cooked through, about 5 minutes on each side.
-The salmon's internal temperature should be at least 145°F.

-Cover and refrigerate for 1-2 hours to blend flavors.
+- Cover and refrigerate for 1 to 2 hours to blend flavors.
 Serve with crackers, fresh vegetables, and toasted French bread.

 |Nutritional Guidelines (per serving)|